dequbed/rsasl/README.md

 Keep in mind that despite being Rust this code is as least as unsafe as the original C code.
 Most of this unsafe code will be removed before the first non-preview `2.0.0` release.

+# License

+Version 2 of this library is a transpilation of gsasl and thus under the very same [license of LGPL 2.1 or later](LICENSE).

 # Examples

 You can find a few examples on [GitHub](examples/).